 On the civil side of things, Baldwin filed a negligence lawsuit against several crew members on November 11, 2022, Deadline reported, alleging that they caused the tragedy.
 The complaint states that the actor is “seeking to clear his name,” adding that he has been fired from jobs and lost career opportunities due to the incident.
 Then, in December 2022, Rust assistant director Dave Halls countersued Baldwin and other crew members.
 Below, everything we do and don’t know about the fatal shooting on set of Rust.

 The Santa Fe County Sheriff’s Office received a call at 1:50 p.m.
-MT Thursday reporting a shooting on a film set, per a police statement provided to Vulture.
-Investigators have since confirmed that Alec Baldwin “discharged” the gun at the Bonanza Creek Ranch set, shooting two people: Hutchins and Souza.
+MT on October 21, 2021 reporting a shooting on a film set, per a police statement provided to Vulture.
+Investigators later confirmed that Alec Baldwin “discharged” the gun at the Bonanza Creek Ranch set, shooting two people: Hutchins and Souza.
 The sheriff’s office told the New York Times the shooting occurred during a scene that was either being rehearsed or filmed.
 The Los Angeles Times later reported that Baldwin had been rehearsing a scene that involved shooting the gun outside the church on set.